impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 not a match:
 ```

+I have the following patterns:

+ - 3 patterns with no forward slashes (just 3 random numbers)
+ - 4 patterns containing a forward slash:
+    - one with characters both before and after
+    - one with a character to the right of the slash
+    - one with a character to the left of the slash, and
+    - one with no characters before or after
+ - an empty string

+When I run the script:

+ - the first group of 3 patterns **don't** match
+ - the second group of 4 patterns **do** match
+ - the final empty string does **not** match

 So yes, it appears to be looking for strings which match the `/` symbol with zero or more characters of text on either side.

 But just because it *looks* like a valid filepath, doesn't mean it *is* one.
 So how do we know it's a file?

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

+We'll answer that question on the next page.